ghc-proposals/ghc-proposals/proposals/0000-unlifted-data.rst

 Now ``tsum undefined`` is invalid to begin with and won't even type-check!
 Notice how instead of the *callee* having to do the zero tag check/evaluation, evaluatedness is encoded as an invariant in the type system.
-Hence the *caller* has to evaluate ``Tree`` expression before the recursive call, effectively turning call by need into call by value.
-There isn't even any evalution necessary in the recursive calls, because we know that ``l`` and ``r`` came from strict fields to begin with!
+Hence the *caller* has to evaluate the ``Tree`` expression before the recursive call, effectively turning call by need into call by value.
+There isn't even any evalution necessary in the recursive calls, because we know that ``l`` and ``r`` came from unlifted fields to begin with!
 The compiler is able to notice this and drop the zero tag check, at least saving us a few instructions and relieving pressure on the branch predictor.